jalbenPATHS/PATHS-SOC/index.md

 9.Computer Science<br>
 In the program we use coding to automate tasks and solve complex problems much more efficiently.<br>

+10.Physical Security<br>
+What are some of the physical barriers we can place to build our security onion.<br>

 <h2>Year 2 Programs</h2>
 Students in Year 2 can pick from these specialties to build their own learning goals.<br>
 1. Palo Alto Academy <br>